Beam-Plasma Dynamics in Finite-Length, Collisionless Inhomogeneous Systems: Abstract

 \section{Abstract}

-Streaming instability driven by ion flow inside a finite-length collisionless inhomogeneous system is studied with numerical Particle-In-Cell simulations alongside kinetic equations.
-The inhomogeneous plasma is produced by introducing a cold beam of ions and thermal electrons in the system.
-In such systems, we observe that the ion sound waves get modified in a stable ion flow due to acoustic wave reflections from the boundary and that it triggers instability.
+This study investigates the streaming instability triggered by ion motion in a plasma system that is finite in length, collisionless, and inhomogeneous.
+Employing numerical simulations using Particle-In-Cell (PIC) techniques and kinetic equations, the study examines how inhomogeneity emerges from integrating a cold ion beam with a background plasma within a confined system.
+The findings suggest that steady ion flow can modify ion sound waves through acoustic reflections from system boundaries, leading to instability.
 Such phenomena are known to be a hydrodynamic effect.
-However, there are also signatures of the two-stream type ion sound instability where kinetic resonances are essential.
-The study is aimed to quantify the effects of the finite-length system on beam--plasma instability and identify wave modes supported by such systems.
-The outcome of this study is believed to improve design aspect of ion beam sources and provide more control over experimental devices.
+However, there are also signatures of the beam-driven ion sound instability where kinetic resonances play a pivotal role.
+The main objective is to understand the impact of a finite-length system on beam-plasma instability and to identify the wave modes supported in such configurations.